google/comprehensive-rust/src/webassembly/load-wasm-module.md

-# Load a WASM module
+# Load a Wasm module

 ## Commands to run:

-### Compile Rust lib to WASM
+### Compile Rust lib to Wasm

-You can compile the basic WASM library provided in [rust-wasm-template](https://github.com/google/comprehensive-rust/tree/main/src/rust-wasm-template) with this command:
+You can compile the basic Wasm library provided in [rust-wasm-template](https://github.com/google/comprehensive-rust/tree/main/src/rust-wasm-template) with this command:

 ```shell
 cd src/rust-wasm-template